MAZterXP/testwolf/README.md

    As with other old DOS games, try to load as few TSRs as possible; for necessary TSRs such as mouse drivers and AWEUTIL, load them into the upper memory area by using LOADHIGH.
 You can check your available conventional memory using the MEM command.

-   My own testing with DOSBox-X indicates that the modern-controls executables require at least 568 KB of free conventional memory in order to run properly.
-The MPU-only executables use about 4 KB less, but I still recommend freeing at least 568 KB of conventional memory for the best results.
+   My own testing with DOSBox-X indicates that the modern-controls executables require at least 569 KB of free conventional memory in order to run properly (with the default music).
+The MPU-only executables use about 6 KB less, but I still recommend freeing at least 569 KB of conventional memory for the best results.

    One tester, Gmlb256, suggests to have about 578 to 590 KB of free conventional memory when using AWEUTIL (that is, about 615 to 620 KB _before_ loading AWEUTIL; the additional usage will depend on the soundfont you use).
 Gmlb256 also suggests using real-mode UMB drivers such as UMBPCI if you don't want to use an EMM such as EMM386 or QEMM.